johnreed503/techdegree-03-interactive-form/README.md

 # techdegree-03-interactive-form

 HOW TO USE
-form uses javascript to perform real time validation on name, email, activities, and credit card fields
+Form uses javascript to perform real time validation on: name-checks whether field is empty or not email-checks whether a '.' and '@' are included activities-checks to make sure at least one checkbox is checked field.

+Validation for credit cards is done at the submit button.